 This ocean camp is a hidden gem for kids and their parents.
 Funky Fish has been in business for over 18 years and they know how to safely entertain kids in a water environment.

-The 5-hour camp for kids ages 4-17 has locations at several area hotels and at $59 for the day it’s a great deal.
+The 5-hour camp for kids ages 4-17 has locations at several area hotels.
 The camp includes tie-dye t-shirt making, snorkeling in a pool, lunch and either boogie boarding or skim boarding in the ocean.
 Instructors are well trained and patient.

 We would repeat this camp in a heartbeat – kids love it and parents get some downtime.